ErikEvenson/webcore/example/README.md

 Runs a development server with un-optimized files.
 Watches source files and rebuilds.

 - gulp build

+Builds and lints an optimized version of the project in the build directory.

 - gulp buildClient
 - gulp buildServer
 - gulp clean

+Cleans the build and temp directory.

 - gulp cssServer
 - gulp htmlServer
 - gulp jadeServer